-Exxon Mobil joins Houston-based Kinder Morgan in partnership with Midland-based EagleClaw Midstream on the $2 billion Permian Highway Pipeline.
-The 42-inch buried natural gas pipeline will be 430 miles starting north of Fort Stockton and stretching across much of Texas’ Hill Country to its destinations near Houston.
-It will connect with other lines that will reach down near Agua Dulce.
-Both major lines will feed smaller lines that stretch across Southeast and South Texas.
-Some of its product will end up in Mexico.
+Exxon Mobil joined Houston-based Kinder Morgan in partnership with Midland-based EagleClaw Midstream on the $2 billion Permian Highway Pipeline.
+The 42-inch buried natural gas pipeline is 430 miles starting north of Fort Stockton and stretching across much of Texas’ Hill Country to its destinations near Houston.
+It connects with other lines that reach down near Agua Dulce.
+Both major lines feed smaller lines that stretch across Southeast and South Texas.

-The company will purchase 50-foot easements from landowners, plus an additional 25 to 50 feet of work easements, for which landowners also will be paid.
-Plans could change depending on easements, environmental or cultural surveys.
-Kinder Morgan officials say, “Once the line is buried, we return the land to as it was and landowners can still run livestock.
+The company purchased 50-foot easements from landowners, plus an additional 25 to 50 feet of work easements, for which landowners were also paid.
+Kinder Morgan officials said, “Once the line is buried, we return the land to as it was and landowners can still run livestock.
 We just require no buildings or long-rooted trees planted near the line.”
-The lines are buried at least four feet deep, then backfilled and the property reclaimed with groundcover.
+The lines were buried at least four feet deep, then backfilled and the property reclaimed with groundcover.

 9/25/18 – Allen Fore, Kinder Morgan vice president of public affairs said, “We’re in the initial stages where we are contacting landowners, planning routes and starting permits.”